Principles

 Tensions to manage

-The principles create useful friction.
+The principles create productive friction.

 Freedom and reliability